albatrossflavour/puppet_os_patching/README.md

 * If updates or packages are installed outside of this script (e.g. by a user or another automated process), the results will not be captured in the facts.

 * On Windows systems, the timeout parameter of the `patch_server` task is implemented as a maintenance window end time (e.g. start time + timeout).
-This is used by doing a calculation prior to installing each update.
+This is used by doing a calculation before installing each update.
 If there is insufficient available, the update run will stop.
-However, at this stage each update is estimated to take 5 minutes to install.
-This will be improved in a future release to perform an estimation based on update size or type (e.g. an SCCM-like 5 minutes for hotfix, 30 minutes for cumulative update).
+However, at this stage, each update is estimated to take 5 minutes to install.
+This will be improved in a future release to perform an estimation based on update size or type (e.g. an SCCM-like 5 minutes for a hotfix, 30 minutes for a cumulative update).

 ## Development